prandell/threejs-octane-experiment/README.md

 npm install
 npm run dev
 ```
-This will then launch the application within the native web browser on your computer.
+This will then launch the application within the native web browser on your computer, and you will see Octane spinning

 ### Build